Perrett Laver Ltd – Public Facing Privacy and Data Protection Statement

 9) Data Minimisation

-Subject to applicable law, you may have a number of rights regarding the processing of your personal data, including:
+Subject to Data Protection Legislation, you as a Data Subject may have a number of rights regarding the processing of your Personal Data, including:

 - the right to request, on legitimate grounds: